xyou365/AutoRclone/Readme.md

 - [x] create service accounts using script
 - [x] add massive service accounts into rclone config file
-- [x] add service accounts into groups for your organization
+- [x] add massive service accounts into groups for your organization
 - [x] automatically switch accounts when rclone copy/move/sync

 Step 1.
 Copy code to your VPS or local machine